-When you and your spouse decide to call it quits, you’re more worried about you’re your children will think than what the IRS will think.
-That’s only natural -- when parents are dealing with custody issues, often the furthest thing from their minds is how it will affect their tax status.
-But if you want to avoid serious tax penalties, or reap significant tax benefits, it’s better to figure it out sooner than later.
+When you and your spouse decide to call it quits, you're more worried about what your children will think than what the IRS will think.
+That's only natural.
+When parents are dealing with custody issues, the furthest thing from their minds is how it will affect their tax status.
+But if you want to avoid serious tax penalties—or reap significant tax benefits—it's better to figure this out sooner than later.

 Here is a brief primer on child custody and taxes.

 There are numerous standard tax benefits to claiming a child as a dependent:

 - The exemption for the child